RN Refresher Course

 - Course syllabus

 - Self-evaluation quizzes and answers

-- Unit exams, based on medical-surgical (4) and pharmacology content (1), are submitted to the
+- Unit exams, based on medical-surgical and pharmacology content, are administered and graded electronically via Blackboard.

-This component takes place after the successful completion of theory and health assessment and skills review.
-The course director will assist in arranging a 160-hour clinical experience with a healthcare facility in your area.
-The paperwork related to this requirement will be distributed at your skills review.
-WSU must have a completed liability insurance form, and the fee must be submitted to WSU in Pullman, prior to beginning the clinical experience.
-In addition, certified background check results must be accessible on the website prior to setting up the clinical experience.
-All clinical placements are at the discretion of the Director of Professional development and the clinical agency.
-A clinical experience can be terminated by the agency for patient-safety concerns.
+This component takes place after the successful completion of the theory and skills review sessions.
+The course clinical coordinator will assist in arranging a 160-hour clinical experience with a healthcare facility in your area.
+The clinical site may be either an acute care facility, long-term care facility, or non- traditional setting where a registered nurse is available to serve as the preceptor, and the clinical objectives may be met.
+High Demand facilities and specialty units placement cannot be guaranteed.
+The Office of Professional Development will provide every effort to place our learners in sites as available.
+Flexibility in the learner’s choices will help to ensure timely placement.
+As of Sept 1, 2020, the 160 clinical hour requirement can now be met with at least 80 hours of qualified direct patient contact hours and up to 80 hours of the virtual simulation.
+Please refer to the Clinical Experience Prerequisites section above for more detailed information.
+All clinical placements are at the discretion of the Director of Professional Development and the clinical agency.
+The agency can terminate a clinical experience for patient-safety concerns.
 Please note: clinical sites are not required to grant requests for participation in the clinical rotation.
 Students with Nursing Commission orders must refer to those orders concerning limitations on clinical placements.
 Early planning will avoid delays.
-The phone interview is the first step to ensuring an affiliation agreement will be in place in a timely manner.

 |Theory self study||$800||Paid with registration|